 - Preheat oven to 350 degrees F. Line two 8 inch baking pans (2 inch tall) with foil, pressing the foil tightly against the inside of the pan so that it conforms to the pan (you can use one 9 inch pan, with 3 inch tall sides, instead of 2 pans).
 Spray with non stick baking spray.
 Put the cake strips around the pans.

-- With a mixer fitted with a whip attachment, whip the eggs until foamy and doubled in size.
-With the mixer still running on high, start adding the sugar, one tablespoon at a time.
+With a mixer fitted with a whip attachment, whip 4 eggs until foamy and doubled in size.
+With the mixer still running on high, start adding 1 cup sugar, one tablespoon at a time.
 Continue whipping until tripled in volume and pale in color, about 7-8 minutes.

-- Meanwhile, melt the butter and with a whisk, mix with water.
+Meanwhile, melt 3 tbsp butter and with a whisk, mix 3 tbsp water.